 This course is a study of the structure of the cells and tissues of the human integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.
-Does not satisfy the life science general education requirement.
+Natural Sciences credit.
 Lecture and laboratory.
-(Lab fee) (F, SP, OF, OSP, OSU)
+(Lab fee) (F, SP, OF, OSP, OSU) MOTR Equivalent: MOTR LIFS 150L - HUMAN BIOLOGY WITH LAB